produsol93/cybersecurity-portfolio/PortSwigger-Writeups/access-control-vulnerabilities.md

 ### Exploitation Steps
 1. Analyzed the application structure via **Burp Suite Target → Site Map**.
 2. Performed content discovery using the **Burp Suite Crawler** to identify hidden endpoints.
-3. Discovered the **/admin** interface and accessed the administrative panel directly.

 <img width="800" height="600" alt="image" src="https://github.com/user-attachments/assets/7c96c18f-9a10-4a63-83a5-2327702a4918" />

 ### Result
-Accessed administrative functionality without login.
+Discovered the **/admin** interface and accessed the administrative panel directly.

 ### Mitigation
 Restrict access using proper authentication and authorization checks.